How to create and manage Python environments in Visual Studio

 In either case, the Python Environments window appears as a sibling tab to Solution Explorer:

-To the right of each listed environment is a control that opens an interactive window for that environment.
-(In Visual Studio 2017 15.5 and earlier, another control appear that refreshes the IntelliSense database for that environment.
-See Environments window tab reference for details about the database).
+To the right of each listed environment is a control that opens an Interactive window for that environment.
+(In Visual Studio 2017 15.5 and earlier, another control appears that refreshes the IntelliSense database for that environment.
+See Environments window tab reference for details about the database.)

 When you expand the Python Environments window wide enough, you get a fuller view of your environments that you may find more convenient to work with.